umbraco/UmbracoDocs/Documentation/Reference/Querying/index.md

 Model represents the page, currently being rendered, and is usually referenced on Templates or Macros

 ##[uQuery](uQuery/index.md)
-uQuery is an API giving read/write access the content, media and member data, as well as extending the releations.
+uQuery is an API giving read/write access to the content, media and member data, as well as extending the releations.